Yankee Stadium (1923): Soccer

 On September 15, 1968, the U.S. national soccer team played an international friendly against the Israel national team at the Stadium.
 It was the first game for the U.S. in 15 months and 10,118 saw Israel and the U.S. draw 3-3.

 In 1971 and 1976, the New York Cosmos of the NASL played their home games at Yankee Stadium.
 During the 1971 season, they also hosted Hearts from Scotland, and Apollon Kalamarias of Greece.
 In 1976 the team's star attraction was Pelé.
 The Brazil native, known as "The King of Football", was considered the best player in the world.
 Also that year, in Yankee Stadium's final international match on May 28, England defeated Italy 3–2 as part of the Bicentennial Cup Tournament.
 Finally, on August 10, 1976, the last soccer game was played at Yankee Stadium, with the Cosmos thrashing the Miami Toros 8–2.
 The Cosmos moved to Giants Stadium for the 1977 season.

 International soccer matches

-Hockey
+Ice hockey

 National Hockey League (NHL) executives inquired about the possibility of using Yankee Stadium for an outdoor ice hockey match featuring the New York Rangers in the 2008–09 season after the successful reception of both the 2003 Heritage Classic and the 2008 NHL Winter Classic outdoor games.
 If approved, it would have been the final sporting event at the current stadium.
 The NHL, however, decided to hold the second Winter Classic in Chicago, at Wrigley Field.
 The new Yankee Stadium would end up hosting two outdoor NHL games in 2014.